 The Dignity in Care campaign, which is led by the National Dignity Council, was launched in November 2006, and aims to put dignity and respect at the heart of UK care services.

 The Dignity in Care factors include:

-- Eating and Nutritional Care We’ll provide a choice of nutritious, appetising meals that meet the needs and choices of individuals, and we’ll provide support with eating when it’s needed.
+- Eating and Nutritional Care.
+We’ll provide a choice of nutritious, appetising meals which meet the needs and choices of individuals, and we’ll provide support with eating when it’s needed.

-- Pain Management We’ll ensure that people living with pain have the right help and medication to reduce suffering and to improve their quality of life.
+- Pain Management.
+We’ll ensure people living with pain have the right help and medication to reduce suffering and to improve their quality of life.